 Pork producers place a high value on the health status of their animals.
 Owners of hogs certified as free of certain diseases may reap the benefits of that status when swine are moved across state lines or exhibited at livestock shows.

 The following overview highlights testing requirements for meeting Qualified pseudorabies-negative (QN) designation.
 Achieving Validated Brucellosis-Free status is a similar process.
-(Application forms for both programs, available from the Indiana State Board of Animal Health's Swine Division, list more specific certification requirements.)
+Application forms for both programs are available from the Indiana State Board of Animal Health.

 Establishing a QN Herd

 To establish a QN breeding herd status, a negative blood test must be conducted on:

 All breeding swine over six months old, and

 A number of offspring between four months and six months old, equal to 20 percent of the breeding swine population (e.g. 70 progeny from a 350-sow herd).

 The herd must have been free of pseudorabies for at least 30 days, and at least 90 percent of the herd on the premises for 60 days or longer as part of the herd.